 When asked if he had to choose between teaching or performing – Matthew chose teaching.
 “I can impact more lives from what I have learnt in music.
 The opportunities that I never had – I am able to help someone else pursue their musical dreams.
 Teaching music is a joy to me.
 It is the reason I wake up each day – to make a difference through steelpan.
 I would say to all aspiring pannists to never give up on your musical dream.
 Nothing is ever impossible.
 And don’t play the blame game but rather be the change that you want to see in your life.
 There will come a time when people will tell you that music has no money in it but you have to know yourself and don’t let the opinion of others rule your life.”

 Matthew serves as an inspiration to us all.
 He is a fine example of a dreamer who worked and continues to work for his aspirations.
-So for those who haven’t had the opportunity to meet the young professional, the next time you see a lad passionately playing the steelpan, taking badminton breaks in between and decked-off in a suit (as he would most likely be on his way to collect his next award) – it could be the young Matthew who dreams of having the number one steelpan academy one day in the Caribbean; the young man who has done more for his country and his culture than he takes credit for.
+He is a lad who passionately plays the steelpan, takes badminton breaks in between and decks-off in a suit (as he would most likely be on his way to collect his next award).

 For more information on Benoit Academy of Steelpan, you can visit http://www.benoitacademy.org/